Haufe-Lexware/api-style-guide/uri-components.md

     {host}/user_management/v1/users

 There is no trailing slash.
 You CAN support a trailing slash.
 But it is not common.
-Do not try to support urls like {host}/user_management/v1/users/?queryparams.
+Do NOT support urls like {host}/user_management/v1/users/?queryparams.
 It is not valid!